Zacharyprime/KIPR-Wifi-Testing-Utility/README.md

 How to use:

 1. Download the Wifi Tester.bat file
-2. Right click on the file and hit "Create Shortcut"
+2. If it comes in a .zip, right click on the .zip and click "Extract Here"
+3. Download the getPassword.py file
-3. Right click on the shortcut and hit "properties"
+4. Again, if it comes in a .zip, right click on the .zip and click "Extract Here"
-4. Click "Change Icon..."
-5. Change the icon to the .ico image included in the package.
-6. Click on the shortcut to start the program
+5. Double click on the Wifi Tester.bat file, if nothing happens right click and click "Run as Administrator"
+6. Enter how many Wallabies you'd like to test
+7. Enter their Serial Numbers
+8. Enter how many times you'd like to powercycle (turn off and on) the Wallabies.